hasnae21/Autoformation-Kotlin/kotlin_Android/TipTime/README.md

 > This indicates that the file is an XML file, but not every XML file includes this.
 <?xml version="1.0" encoding="utf-8"?>

+# Summary
+> XML (Extensible Markup Language) is a way of organizing text, made of tags, elements, and attributes.
+> Use XML to define the layout of an Android app.
+> Use EditText to let the user input or edit text.
+> An EditText can have a hint to tell the user what is expected in that field.
+> Specify the android:inputType attribute to limit what type of text the user can input into an EditText field.
+> Make a list of exclusive options with RadioButtons, grouped with a RadioGroup.
+> A RadioGroup can be vertical or horizontal, and you can specify which RadioButton should be selected initially.
+> Use a Switch to let the user toggle between two options.
+> You can add a label to a Switch without using a separate TextView.
+> Each child of a ConstraintLayout needs to have vertical and horizontal constraints.
+> Use "start" and "end" constraints to handle both Left to Right (LTR) and Right to Left (RTL) languages.
+> Names of the constraint attributes follow the form layout_constraint<Source>_to<Target>Of.
+> To make a View as wide as the ConstraintLayout it's in, constrain the start and end to the start and end of the parent, and set the width to 0dp.